Cupcake Jones has now closed (2019)

 Cupcake Jones, by the way, was originally to be called “Babycakes”, but made an eleventh-hour name switch in order to avoid confusion with a New York City bakery of the same name.
 Babycakes NYC specializes in gluten and sugar-free pastries, and when customers began stopping by the not-yet-opened store in Portland to let the owners know how happy they were to no longer be forced to order on-line, they decided to nip it in the bud.
 Hence: Cupcake Jones: “We Have What You Crave.”

 On my first visit, I tasted just one flavor (The Mimosa – see below for description), but in browsing the display case, I could see that Cupcake Jones had taken a decidedly different pass at the typical cupcake.
 Each full-size unit (as opposed to mini) is injected with a filling, in addition to being finished off with a variety of frosting’s or toppings.
-A cross-section of each cupcake is displayed, in order to provide proper visual representation of what you are about to cram into your cake hole.
+A cross-section of each cupcake is displayed, in order to provide a proper visual representation of what you are about to cram into your cake hole.

 Full-size cupcakes are $3.25.
 Minis (which contain no fillings) are $1.50.